seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 #  An MMA Elo Rating System

-This project uses fight outcomes and opponent skill level to derive an Elo rating system for mixed martial artists.
-From these ratings, I create tables and figures for best current fighter, best fighters of all time (MMA GOATs), best fights of all time, and more.
+This project uses fight outcomes and opponent quality to construct an Elo-based rating system for mixed martial artists.
+Using these ratings, I generate tables and visualizations identifying the best current fighters, the greatest fighters of all time, the most competitive matchups, and other insights into MMA performance.

 ## Background

-I used to closely follow mixed martial arts fights in organizations like the UFC, WEC, Strikeforce, etc. However, starting around 2020, my interest in the sport began to wane due to reasons including unequitable fighter pay and a stale product.
+I used to closely follow mixed martial arts fights in organizations like the UFC, WEC, and Strikeforce.
+But starting around 2020, my interest in the sport began to fade, primarily due to inequitable fighter pay and a product that felt increasingly stale.
 However, my interest in #dataanalysis has only grown.
-I have long thought about applying a more rigorous rating system for fighters, as ratings and recent performance often determine who receives opportunities to fight for titles.
+I have long thought about applying a more rigorous, transparent rating system to MMA, especially since rankings and recent performance often determine who receives opportunities to fight for titles.
 The current ranking system in the UFC, for instance, is based on [UFC-selected media member rankings](/images/ufc_rankings_voters.png).
 Not exactly an unbiased sample of voters.
-This is when I had the idea to apply an Elo-based rating system to fighters to create a more unbiased list of the best mixed martial artists.
+This is when I had the idea to apply an Elo-based rating system to provide a more data-driven and unbiased view of the best mixed martial artists.

 ### Elo ratings

-[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) first began as a way to calculate the relative skill of chess players and can be applied to any players/teams that play zero-sum games, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), board games like [Scrabble](https://wespa.org/aardvark/html/rankings/full_rankings.html), and even [Pokémon battles](https://pokemonshowdown.com/pages/ladderhelp).
-The main idea is that player quality is inferred from their performance against other players taking opponent quality into account.
-Each player in a match has an expected score, or probability of winning, and their ELO rating is based on the match outcome (win, loss, or draw), the expected score, and the maximum possible score per game (K-factor).
+[The Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) was originally developed as a way to measure the relative skill of chess players and can be applied to any zero-sum game, including [football](https://neilpaine.substack.com/p/2025-nfl-power-ratings-and-projections), board games like [Scrabble](https://wespa.org/aardvark/html/rankings/full_rankings.html), and even [Pokémon battles](https://pokemonshowdown.com/pages/ladderhelp).
+The main idea is that player quality is inferred from their performance against other players, taking opponent quality into account.
+In each match, a player has an expected score, or probability of winning, and their ELO rating updates based on the match outcome (win, loss, or draw), the expected score, and the maximum possible adjustment per game (K-factor).
 The K-factor can be adjusted based on player quality or match frequency, but a fairly standard-sized K-factor for games played at high frequency is around 30.

 ## Data Collection/Webscraping

-To establish Elo ratings for mixed martial artists we need to obtain results of each fight (win, lose, draw, no contest, etc.), the opponent, the rankings of each fighter at the time of their bout, and optionally, as we will see, whether the fight was a finish (KO/TKO or submission) or a championship fight.
+To establish Elo ratings for mixed martial artists, we need to obtain results for each fight (win, lose, draw, no contest, etc.), the opponent, the rankings of each fighter at the time of their bout, and optionally, as we will see, whether the fight was a finish (KO/TKO or submission) or a championship fight.
 Gathering this data is not a small feat, as, to my knowledge, no database currently exists that houses all this information.

-Therefore, to create this ranking system, I first start by scraping organizations' event pages, notable alumni, or current active rosters on Wikipedia to build a dataset of fighters.
+Therefore, to construct this ranking system, I began by scraping event pages, notable alumni lists, or current active rosters from Wikipedia to build a dataset of fighters.
 The list of MMA organizations (including those now defunct) includes:

 1. UFC
 2. Pride